 I have already had a child with a NTD-should I still take folic acid?

 Yes, folic acid is even more important for women who have already had a pregnancy with a NTD.
-These women need to consume a higher daily dose of 400mg (4,000 micrograms) of folic acid; however, women should not take numerous multivitamins to obtain this higher dose.
-If you’ve had a child with a NTD, speak to your health care provider before conception of future pregnancies to obtain a prescription for a higher dosage of folic acid.
+These women need to consume a higher daily dose of 4,000 micrograms of folic acid 1 month before becoming pregnant and through the first 3 months of pregnancy; however, women should not take numerous multivitamins to obtain this higher dose.
+If you’ve had a child with a NTD, speak to your health care provider when planning future pregnancies to obtain a prescription for a higher dosage of folic acid.